Skip to content Skip to footer

 CSC Sensitive Data Services for Research are designed to support secure sensitive data management through web-user interfaces accessible from the user’s own computer.

-CSC Researcher Data Steward: research Data sensitivity Data analysis Data storage Human data
+CSC Researcher Data Steward Data sensitivity Data analysis Data storage Human data

 FAIR-Aware